Schur multipliers in Schatten-von Neumann classes: H ormander-Mikhlin-Schur multipliers

 In this section we prove our main result.
 In fact, we shall prove a stronger statement which only assumes a fractional regularity order $\sigma = \frac{n}{2} + \varepsilon$ for any fixed $\varepsilon > 0$.
 However, for the sake of clarity we first prove Theorem A and explain the modifications afterwards.
 The proof will be divided into several steps.

 \textbf{1) Reduction to BMO.} Since $S_M^* = S_{\overline{M}}$ and our HMS conditions in Theorem A are stable by complex conjugation, we may assume with no loss of generality that $p \ge 2$.
-The complete boundedness for $p=2$ clearly holds since the HMS condition readily implies that $M$ is essentially bounded on $\R^n -2pt \times \R^n$.
-It suffices to prove the complete boundedness
+The boundedness for $p=2$ clearly holds since the HMS condition readily implies that $M$ is essentially bounded on $\R^n -2pt \times \R^n$.
+It suffices to prove the inequality

 Theorem A follows from \eqref{Eq-BMOEndpoint} by Theorem \ref{Thm-Interpolation} and Riesz-Thorin interpolation.

 \textbf{2) Twisted Fourier multipliers.} Define

 Then we construct the following linear maps on $L_2(\RR)$